Module API - Methods

 require.context(directory:String, includeSubdirs:Boolean /* optional, default true */, filter:RegExp /* optional */)

-for more fine grained control of the mdoules included.
-These can then be easily resolve
+Specify a whole group of dependencies using a path to the directory, an option to includeSubdirs, and a filter for more fine grained control of the mdoules included.
+These can then be easily resolved later on.

 var context = require.context('components', true, /\.html$/);